mrf7777/furfolio_site/README.md

 - creators congregate at a convention
   - they are marketed together as the convention published the dealers and artists
 - having a landing page for a public event would help engagement with the platform
+- if demand from creators and buyers is high, provide a B2B solution for cons to manage commissions.
 - another search vector to find offers faster
 - CRUD
   - Create